 Get to know your credit card

-Part 1: Make sure it's active.
+First step: make sure it's active.
 If you and your credit card are close-knit pals, you probably don't have to worry about this.
 But if you only use your credit card on special occasions, like the holidays and, well, vacations, you'll want to call your credit card company, go to its website or go to the store and make a test purchase.
 That's because sometimes credit card accounts are closed if the card has been inactive for awhile.
 Or your limit may have been lowered, and so you should also verify how much bandwidth you have to spend.
-In other words, if your credit card's a big part of how you plan on paying for your vacation, and you two haven't hung out for awhile, you'll want to get reacquainted before the trip - just in case.
+In other words, if your credit card is a big part of how you plan on paying for your vacation, and you two haven't hung out for awhile, you'll want to get reacquainted before the trip - just in case.

-Part 2: Check for foreign transaction fees.
-You can skip ahead to the next section if you aren't going to another country, but, boy, if you are, you don't want to get burdened with foreign transaction fees.
+Second step: check for foreign transaction fees.
+You can skip ahead to the next section if you aren't going to another country, but, boy, if you are, you should definitely check out your card's foreign transaction fee situation.

 Fortunately, it's easier and easier to find credit cards without foreign transaction fees, and in this competitive credit card market, that's one fee that's disappearing more each day.
 But if you've had your credit card for awhile, you may have a foreign transaction fee.